bobf34/GlobalWarming/plots.md

 ## The CO2 Model
 The CO2 model is a simple 3rd-order polynomial that approximates the log of atmospheric CO2 concentrations.
-As the model is monotonic and lacking in features, the model only predicts general trends.
+As the model is monotonic and lacking in features, the model only predicts the overall upward trend.
+Long periods of cooling are not predicted.
 This plot shows the temperature prediction using only the CO2 model.

 ![Plot](./TempPredictionCO2only.png)